eleftasia/eleftasia/README.md

 and Learning, Computing, and Imagination
 (LCI) research groups.

-My primary research is in scientific software engineering.
-How can we make science more efficient and more reproducible by making it easier for scientists to write good software?
-I'm also interested in scientific computing education and in synthetic biology.

 Before coming to UW, I recieved my BS in Computer Science from Northwestern
 University.